HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Datadog/README.md

 After you have configured your YAML file, continute with steps 6 and 7 mentioned in the procedure: [Datadog Agent on Kubernetes](https://docs.datadoghq.com/containers/guide/kubernetes_daemonset/).

-NOTE : This Datadog version is monitoring all the namespace in the cluster.So add your namespaces in the filter to see your namespace related information.
+NOTE : This Datadog version is monitoring all the namespace in the cluster.
+Add your namespaces in the filter to see your namespace related information.

 ## UnO Monitoring Dashboards and Alerts setup in Datadog